 2011: Initially I was going to do a MA in regional history, and that turned into starting a PhD on the Georgian gentry.
 For money I did a bit of undergraduate lecturing which was awesome and terrifying, and also became a dinner lady at Woodlands Primary School.
 I learned there that you should never suggest little kids try something they don't like (carrots, in this particular case).
 They have a bewildering habit of bursting into tears.

 2012: After a short stint at the school, I bagged a great job at Journeys, a depression support charity based in Cardiff.
 I loved it there and wouldn't have left if it weren't for the timing - I had put my name down as a Labour Party candidate in the then upcoming local government elections, thinking it would look good on my CV.
 Much to my surprise I topped the ballot in my ward and was duly elected.
 At first I intended to keep my job on but it soon became apparent that I'd bitten off more than I could chew.
-What with one job, and the other, and the commuting between the two, I had no time to study, let alone get my head together.
+What with one job, and the other, volunteer positions (I'd joined the board of Maendy Praimary School earlier that year, for instance), and the commuting between everything, I had no time to study, let alone get my head together.

 2014: I finished at Journeys after a few months but, looking back, the damage had already been done.
 I had a bit of a breakdown and it's only on the other side I can see that I just wasn't coping with anything.
 I eventually dropped out of my postgrad course which was just about the hardest thing I've ever had to do - I felt like it meant I was a quitter, a failure - and really scaled back my volunteer work.